The ‘Grande Dame’ of Africa

 The winning design was submitted by the English architect, Sir Herbert Baker (1862-1946), who elected to build it in the (then) fashionable ‘Palace Style’, which he had already used to great effect on a number of famous African, European and Australian buildings.
 A world-famous architect, who was the dominant force in South African architecture for two decades (1892-1812), Sir Herbert designed numerous gracious buildings in Africa, amongst the best-known of which are; the Union Buildings of Pretoria, Pretoria Station, the Rhodes Memorial and the Boshendal, Franschoek and Stellenbosch wine estates, to name but a few.

 Building of the hotel began in the early 1920s by the Delagoa Bay Engineering Works, under the management of Hugh Le May, who estimated that the new hotel would cost 200,000 pounds (including an elevator and complete interior design).
-By July 1922, the hotel was completed at a total cost of 300,000 pounds and was hailed as ‘one of the best and most modern hotels in Europe, with no rival in any southern port, and with very few hotels in Europe to equal its conditions’.
+By July 1922, the hotel was completed at a total cost of 300,000 pounds and was hailed as ‘one of the best and most modern hotels in Africa, with no rival in any southern port, and with very few hotels in World to equal its conditions’.

 A millionaire’s playground